 4. Finally, Know What You Want to Pay for a Flight

-In Find the Cheapest Flights and Buy Your Next Ticket Like a Pro we mention the risks of holding out too much time while hoping for the best deal, which is especially risky when your family is hoping for you to show up for the holidays.
+In How to Buy Your Next Ticket Like a Pro, we mention the risks of holding out too much time while hoping for the best deal, which is especially risky when your family is hoping for you to show up for the holidays.

 Start your holiday airfare shopping with a realistic price you’re willing to pay already in mind: What’s the flight worth to you and how much are you prepared to pay?